Abe404/DART/README.md

 ## Road map

-Legend:
-* 🚧 - Under construction (not yet implemented).
+Note: 🚧 = Under construction (not yet implemented).

 * Convet a folder of dicoms to niftys as this is required for ANTS to run. 🚧
 * * Scans 🚧